jojomoto/jojomoto/README.md

-Math nerd with an interest in problem solving.
+Math nerd that enjoys learning and being challenged.